whitejacket88/auto-update/README.md

 ### 1. Script Install (For Advanced Users)

-1. Open a terminal and navigate to your Downloads folder: cd ~/Downloads
+1. Open a terminal and navigate to your Downloads folder:

+cd ~/Downloads

-2. Download the master file using `git`:
+3. Download the master file using `git`:

 git clone <repository-url>

    - If `git` is not installed, install it with:

         sudo apt install git

 3. Extract the tar file:

 sudo tar xzf auto-update-master.tar.gz

-4. Navigate into the extracted directory: cd auto-update-master
+5. Navigate into the extracted directory:

+cd auto-update-master

-5. Make the `install.sh` script executable:
+6. Make the `install.sh` script executable:

 sudo chmod +x install.sh

-markdown
-Copy code

-6. Run the installation script:
+7. Run the installation script:

 ./install.sh

-yaml
-Copy code

 > **Important:** Running the script with `sudo` may install shortcuts in the root user’s home directory.
 Run the script normally to avoid this issue.
 You will be prompted for your password when the application is moved to `/opt`.